Trash & Recycling

 The City offers resources for recycling and/or disposing of many types of materials such as food waste, electronics, CFL bulbs, batteries, styrofoam and more. search our Waste Wizard database find out exactly how to remove or recycle just about any material.

-Although businesses along with residents who live in units greater than 6 families do not participate in our curbside recycling program, we do allow the drop-off of qualifying recyclables at our DPW yard if said residents or businesses do not have access to recycling.
-Keep in mind that multi-unit properties in Malden are required by city ordinance to provide a means of recycling.
+Although businesses along with residents who live in buildings greater than 6 units do not participate in our curbside recycling program, we do allow the drop-off of qualifying recyclables at our DPW yard if you do not have access to recycling.
+Keep in mind that multi-unit properties in Malden are required by city ordinance to provide a means of recycling so please contact your building manager to make sure there isn’t already a program in place.

 Please use our waste wizard for instructions on what is recyclable at the curb and feel free to drop these items off.
 Before doing so, please contact the Malden DPW at 781-397-7160.